tpoisot/tpoisot.github.io/drafts/networkx-metapopulations-python.md

 We had a lab meeting this afternoon about ...

+# Setting things up

+Before we start, we'll need a few things.
+Some modules are required: obviously `networkx` to deal with the graph objects, `numpy` to generate random numbers.

+{% highlight python %}
+import networkx as nx
+import numpy as np
+{% endhighlight %}

 # Create a node class

 The first thing to do is to create a class for the patches, which will be the nodes of our spatial graph.

 # Create a spatially explicit graph

+The next step is to create a graph.
+In `networkx`, this consist simply

 # Simulation